Kazhuu/vhdl-examples/README.md

 components can be found under their related folders and subfolders.
 I hope someone else might find this information also useful.

-## How to use
+## Tools used

-All code is written using Vim and with it I use plugins to help me to write better code.
+All code is written using Vim and some plugins.
 The plugins used are [hdlcc](https://github.com/suoto/hdlcc) and [vim-hdl](https://github.com/suoto/vim-hdl).
 These plugins together provide syntax checking and automatic compiling for simulation with ModelSim.
 Configuration file is named `vimhdl.prj` and Vim needs to be started in the